A strong, clear signal in a world of noise.

 For Chris’ 2016 blog, go here.

-22 December 2015: As Apple intervenes in UK surveillance plans, one MP warns that it may already be too late
+22 December 2015: As Apple intervenes in UK surveillance, one MP warns that it is too late

-UPDATED Apple’s intervention in the UK government’s plans to introduce mass surveillance of private communications comes at an important time for civil liberties, not to mention for the UK’s – and the world’s – digital economy.
+UPDATED Apple’s intervention in the UK government’s plans to introduce mass surveillance of private communications comes at an important time for civil liberties, not to mention for the UK’s digital economy.

 However, one MP believes that it is already too late to scupper the plan.
 The Greens’ Caroline Lucas, MP for Brighton Pavilion, told me: “Judging by the response to the Home Secretary’s announcement, very few MPs will be opposing the Government – all the other opposition parties spoke in support of the new powers and said they were justified in the fight against terrorism.”

 In a written statement to me about the Bill, she warned: “Changing the name of the legislation does not change the fact that it will actively undermine fundamental rights and civil liberties.
 When governments want to undertake large-scale infringement of the individual’s right to privacy – by allowing records of all our communications to be kept as a matter of course, for example – we need effective parliamentary scrutiny more than ever.”